Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/get-processing-state.md

 * setMesurementMetaDataField(handle, fieldName, newValue) : sets the given field in the measurement session/unit/channel denoted by handle to newValue
 * etc.

-The full list of helper functions that can be used regarding processing state can be found  here(API2-A-1448161777).
+The full list of helper functions that can be used regarding processing state can be found  here ([Helper classes and functions](../the-femtoapi-matlab-client/helper-classes-and-functions.md)).